Thomas-George-T/thomas-george-t.github.io/content/publication/Performance Tuning Apache Sqoop/index.md

 publication: "*The Startup*"
 publication_short: ""

-abstract: Six definite ways to improve efficiency and reduce load times
+abstract: Apache Sqoop is a popular tool used in Big Data Analytics to transfer data between relational database systems and the Hadoop ecosystem.
+This article explains in length the six ways to improve efficiency and reduce load times to achieve maximum performance.

 # Summary.
 An optional shortened abstract.
-summary: Six definite ways to improve efficiency and reduce load times
+summary: Six definite ways to improve efficiency and reduce load times.

 tags:
 - Sqoop